 There are three heads (washrooms) aboard, all with hot running water and shower conversions.

 Note: If you are a solo traveler, you will be sharing one of the quarter berths with a same sex solo traveler or you will be placed in our comfortable wheelhouse accommodations.
 Or, depending on the make-up of guests, our wheelhouse lounge seats convert into comfortable beds.

 Maple Leaf has lots of deck space, on which people may choose to sit and watch the coast’s scenery, chat with others, steer the ship, or have quiet time alone.

 Her deck is divided into three distinct areas, at different heights:

-- The fore deck & bowsprit: for those who with to “fly” over the ocean!
+- The fore deck & bowsprit: for those who wish to “fly” over the ocean!

 - The well deck: A well protected area for those who like to sit and read or watch the world go by.

 - The aft deck: where you can chat with crew, sit and read, or stand by the helm.